rux-one/rux.one/source/_posts/Pomodoro-app-progress.md

 The progress is looking good and can be viewed in the following video:

-{% html5video %} /videos/pinetime-pomodoro-progress.mp4 {% endhtml5video %}
+{% html5video auto 500px %} /videos/pinetime-pomodoro-progress.mp4 {% endhtml5video %}

 Next step is to see if it works on the actual device.